sarsbars/css-tutorial/README.md

     <div class="circle"></div>
 </div>
 ```
-Explanation:
+Quick Note:
-This creates five nested .circle elements inside a parent .card.
-Each circle will be animated on hover to create a 3D layered effect.
+This creates five layered .circle divs inside a main .card container.
+They stack nicely and animate when you hover over the card!

 📍Snippet 2: CSS Hover Animation Using translate3d()